-All women with RPL should have an assessment of the Strong 000 uterine anatomy. - The preferred technique to evaluate the uterus is transvaginal 3D US, which has a high sensitivity and specificity, and can distinguish between septate uterus and Conditional ⊕⊕○○ bicorporeal uterus with normal cervix (former AFS bicornuate uterus).
-Sonohysterography (SHG) is more accurate than HSG in diagnosing uterine malformations.
-It can be used to Complete and AAA evaluate uterine morphology when 3D US is not available, or Conditional 0000 when tubal patency has to be investigated.
-If a Müllerian uterine malformation is diagnosed, further investigation (including investigation of the kidneys and Conditional 0000 urinary tract) should be considered.
-MRI is not recommended as first line option for the can be used where 3D US is not available.
+All women with RPL should have an assessment of the uterine anatomy.
+Strong ⊕⊕∎∎ The preferred technique to evaluate the uterus is transvaginal 3D US, which has a high sensitivity and specificity, and can distinguish between septate uterus and bicorporeal uterus (former AFS bicornuate uterus) with normal cervix.
+Conditional ⊕⊕■■ Sonohysterography (SHG) is more accurate than HSG in diagnosing uterine malformations.
+It can be used to diagnosing uterine malformations.
+It can be used to evaluate uterine morphology when 3D US is not available, or when tubal patency has to be investigated.

+If a Müllerian uterine malformation is diagnosed, further investigations (including investigation of the kidneys and Conditional ⊕⊕∎∎ urinary tract) should be considered.